Farfetch/network-monitor-ios/README.md

 It makes **debugging** the network easy, allowing you to pinpoint the root cause of network related problems in your app and share those requests via email. it can also **mock** network requests, making it much easier to use incomplete APIs or model specific states for unit testing.

-Supports Swift 5 and is bridged for ObjC compatibility.
+Supports Swift 5 and is bridged for Obj-C compatibility.

 Preview: